Kidney patient care

 We can also arrange a professional interpreter

-The Patient Travel Assistance Scheme (PTAS) provides financial help with travel and/or accommodation costs to Tasmanian residents who need to travel:
+The Patient Travel Assistance Scheme (PTAS) provides financial help with travel and/or accommodation costs to eligible Tasmanian residents.

 Dietitians use up-to-date information to give practical advice to help you manage your kidney disease.
 They work with you and your family or carers to help maintain and improve your health, nutrition, and quality of life through diet.